First virtual assistant checklist before you hire

 Key takeaways

-• Build the role from 1 workflow cluster, 3 documented SOPs, 3 to 5 success metrics, and a 30-day ramp plan before recruiting starts.
+- Build the role around one task group, 3 SOPs, 3 to 5 success metrics, and a 30-day ramp.

-• Use short templates for daily updates and quality review so you are managing output, not hovering over activity.
+- Use short templates for daily updates and quality review so you manage finished work, not activity.

 Hiring your first virtual assistant gets expensive when you treat it like buying extra hands.
-The work does not magically leave your desk.
-You have to name it, package it, explain the standard, and decide how you will check it.
+Work leaves your desk only after you name it, package it, and check it.

 Choose the work before you choose the person

 Start with a 7-day task capture.
-For one week, keep a running list of work you repeat, postpone, or redo because it is easier to handle it yourself.
-A spreadsheet with four columns is enough: task, frequency, minutes, and risk.
-By Friday, you should know which 10 to 20 tasks are stealing attention from sales, delivery, or leadership.
+List repeat work in four columns: task, frequency, minutes, and risk.
+By Friday, you should know which 10 to 20 tasks steal attention from sales or delivery.

-There is a reason inbox and coordination work show up first on most delegation lists.
+Inbox and coordination work show up first for a reason.
 McKinsey Global Institute estimated that knowledge workers spent 28% of the workweek managing email and almost 20% searching for internal information.
-Even if your numbers are half that, reclaiming a few hours from inbox triage and information hunting is worth real money.
+Those are good places to look for repeatable work.

-The best first VA tasks are frequent, visible, and reversible: calendar coordination, inbox labeling, meeting notes cleanup, CRM hygiene, invoice follow-up, vendor research, weekly report formatting, document organization, and first-draft customer replies.
-Avoid first tasks that require judgment you have not explained yet, such as negotiating with a key client or approving refunds.
+The best first VA tasks are frequent, visible, and reversible: calendar coordination, inbox labeling, meeting notes cleanup, CRM hygiene, invoice follow-up, vendor research, report formatting, and first-draft customer replies.
+Avoid unexplained judgment work like key-client negotiation or refund approval.

 Turn the task pile into one clear role

-Do not hire a "general VA" if the actual job is founder operations support.
-Name the lane.
-A simple mission statement works better than a bloated job description: "Keep the founder's calendar, inbox, CRM reminders, and weekly admin follow-up organized so no important client or sales item gets missed."
-That sentence tells the assistant what the role protects.
+Do not hire a "general VA" if the real job is founder operations support.
+A simple mission works better: "Keep the founder's calendar, inbox, CRM reminders, and weekly admin follow-up organized so no important client or sales item gets missed."

-Build the scorecard on one page.
-Include 1 mission, 3 to 5 recurring ownership areas, the tools they will use, expected working hours, response window, escalation rules, and the first 30-day outcome.
-For example: by day 30, the assistant owns inbox triage twice per day, schedules meetings within 1 business day, updates CRM tasks every afternoon, and sends a Friday admin summary by 3 p.m.
+Build the scorecard on one page: 1 mission, 3 to 5 ownership areas, tools, hours, response window, ask-for-help rules, and the 30-day outcome.
+By day 30, the assistant might sort inbox twice daily, schedule within 1 business day, update CRM tasks, and send a Friday admin summary by 3 p.m.

-The U.S. Bureau of Labor Statistics describes administrative assistant work around scheduling appointments, handling correspondence, maintaining files, and supporting office operations.
-That matters because your first VA role should be built around observable operations, not a wish that someone will "be proactive" without context.
-Proactive comes later, after the assistant has seen enough examples to make good calls.
+The U.S. Bureau of Labor Statistics describes administrative assistant work around scheduling, correspondence, files, and office operations.
+Give your first VA observable work and the context to do it.

-You do not need a 40-page operations manual before hiring.
-You do need 3 usable SOPs.
-Pick the workflows the assistant will touch in week one, usually one inbox workflow, one calendar or CRM workflow, and one reporting or research workflow.
-Each SOP should explain why the task exists, when it happens, what inputs are required, what finished work looks like, and when to escalate.
+You do not need a 40-page manual before hiring.
+You do need 3 usable SOPs: usually one inbox work process, one calendar or CRM work process, and one reporting or research work process.
+Each SOP should show the purpose, trigger, inputs, finished result, and ask-for-help rule.

 Use examples, not lectures.
-If the SOP is for inbox triage, include 8 to 12 sample emails with the label, priority, and action you expect.
-If the SOP is for CRM cleanup, include before-and-after screenshots of 5 records.
-A smart assistant can learn faster from 10 real examples than from 1,000 words of abstract instructions.
+For inbox sorting, include 8 to 12 sample emails with the label, priority, and action you expect.
+For CRM cleanup, include before-and-after screenshots of 5 records.
+Ten real examples beat 1,000 abstract words.

 Plan access like a security process, not an afterthought

 Before the assistant starts, list every tool they need: email, calendar, CRM, project management, cloud drive, password manager, chat, invoicing, scheduling, and any industry software.
-Then decide the access level for each one.
+Decide the access level for each one.
 Use named accounts, least-privilege permissions, and a password manager.
-Do not send passwords in Slack, email, or text because it feels faster on day one.
+Do not send passwords in chat because it feels faster on day one.

 NIST's Digital Identity Guidelines treat authentication, authenticators, and account recovery as formal security controls, not office admin details.
 For a small business, the practical translation is simple: turn on MFA, remove access when the role ends, and avoid shared logins where you cannot tell who changed what.

 Write one sentence for red-line decisions.
 For example: "The VA may draft refunds, vendor payments, payroll changes, contract edits, or customer credits, but the owner must approve before anything is sent or processed."
-That one line prevents a lot of nervous guessing.
-It also protects the assistant from being blamed for decisions they should never have owned.
+That line prevents nervous guessing and protects the assistant from decisions they should never own.

 Use a 30-day ramp instead of a sink-or-swim handoff

-A capable VA can contribute in week one, but ownership takes a month.
-Week 1 is access, shadowing, and 2 or 3 low-risk tasks per day.
-Week 2 adds reviewed execution on the first workflow cluster.
-Week 3 gives the assistant one recurring lane to run with spot checks.
-Week 4 is the scorecard review: what is independent, what still needs review, and what workflow gets documented next.
+A capable VA can contribute in week one, but stable ownership takes a month.
+Week 1 is access, shadowing, and 2 or 3 safe tasks a day.
+Week 2 adds reviewed work.
+Week 3 moves one task group to spot checks.
+In week 4, decide what is independent, needs review, or requires a better SOP.

-Here is a realistic version.
-A solo consultant hires a VA for 15 hours per week.
-The first workflow cluster is client follow-up.
+A realistic version: a solo consultant hires a VA for 15 hours per week.
 On Monday, the VA watches a 20-minute inbox walkthrough and labels 25 old emails as practice.
 By Wednesday, they draft 5 follow-ups from approved templates.
-On Friday, they report 14 client replies drafted, 3 scheduling conflicts flagged, 2 invoices needing approval, and 6 CRM records updated.
-By week four, the VA sends routine scheduling replies independently and escalates only pricing, complaints, and contract questions.
+On Friday, they report 14 replies drafted, 3 scheduling conflicts flagged, 2 invoices needing approval, and 6 CRM records updated.
+By week four, routine scheduling replies move to spot checks.

-Microsoft's 2023 Work Trend Index reported that 68% of surveyed workers said they did not have enough uninterrupted focus time during the workday.
-Your first VA should buy back focus, not create another meeting-heavy management loop.
-Keep the cadence light: one daily written update, one 15-minute check-in two or three times a week during the first month, and one weekly scorecard.
+Microsoft's 2023 Work Trend Index reported that 68% of surveyed workers lacked enough uninterrupted focus time.
+Your first VA should protect focus time without adding a heavy review routine.
+Keep the rhythm light: one daily update, one 15-minute check-in two or three times a week during the first month, and one weekly scorecard.

 Decide how quality will be checked before the first assignment.
-For the first 2 weeks, review high-risk outputs before they go out.
-For low-risk work, sample 20% to 30% of completed items and look for patterns.
+For the first 2 weeks, review risky work before it goes out.
+For safe work, use the quality sampling schedule planner to sample 20% to 30% and look for patterns.
 After the assistant is consistent, move to spot checks, exception review, and a Friday scorecard.

 The first scorecard should fit in 10 minutes.
-Track tasks completed, on-time rate, errors found, response time, blockers, and SOP updates needed.
+Track tasks completed, on-time rate, errors found, response time, blockers, and SOP updates.
 Use plain notes: "Calendar invites were accurate all week.
 CRM notes missed source links on 4 of 18 records.
 Add source-link step to SOP before next Friday."
-That is useful management.
+That gives you a specific SOP change to make before the next review.

 End every week with one decision: keep, tighten, or expand.
-Keep means the assistant continues the same workflow.
-Tighten means the SOP, examples, or permissions need work before more responsibility is added.
-Expand means you add the next adjacent task.
-This stops the common founder mistake of throwing 12 unrelated tasks at a new VA because the first 2 went well.
+Keep the same work process, tighten the SOP or permissions, or add the next adjacent task.
+This avoids throwing 12 unrelated tasks at a new VA because the first 2 went well.

 How to use this playbook